chilarai/MySchoolie-SchoolManagement/README.md

 10. Circulars
 11. Courses and Subjects

-We are working on more modules and will update as soon as they are ready
+We are working on more modules and will update as soon as they are ready.

+If you wish to contribute to the project, please feel free to do so.
+We would be glad to accept new contributors